shumarb/cs1020/README.md

-# CS1020
+# CS1020: Data Structures & Algorithms I

 ## Overview
-This repository contains my submissions for the module `CS1020: Data Structures & Algorithms I` of the Bachelor of Computing (Computer Science) programme at the National University of Singapore
+This repository contains my submissions for the module `CS1020: Data Structures & Algorithms I` as part of the [Bachelor of Computing (Computer Science)](https://www.github.com/shumarb/coursework) programme at the National University of Singapore.

 ### Take-home Lab Assignments
 | # | Question                                                                                                                                                                                                                                                                       |